jython/book/chapter19.rst

 Thread confinement is often the best solution to resolve most of the problems seen in working with mutable objects.
 In practice, you probably don't need to share a large percentage of the mutable objects used in your code.
 Very simply put, if you don't share, then thread safety issues go away.

 Not all problems can be reduced to using thread confinement.
 There are likely some shared objects in your system, but in practice most can be eliminated.
-And often the shared state is someone else's problem.
+And often the shared state is someone else's problem:

   * Intermediate objects don't require sharing.
 For example, if you are building up a buffer that is only pointed to by a local